 COVID-19 has resulted, and will likely continue to result, in significant governmental measures being implemented to control the spread of the virus through quarantines, travel restrictions, heightened border security and other measures.
-While the Company cannot predict the scope and severity, these developments and measures could materially and adversely affect its business, including its planned Phase 2 clinical trials for the glaucoma and ARDS programs, results of operations and financial condition.
+While the Company cannot predict the scope and severity, these developments and measures could materially and adversely affect its business and its financial condition.
 In addition, in response to the continuing spread of COVID-19, the Company has kept its executive offices closed with its employees continuing their work outside of the office.
 The Company is closely monitoring the impact of COVID-19 on all aspects of its business and is taking steps to minimize the impact on its business.
-However, the extent to which COVID-19 ultimately impacts the Company's business, results of operations or financial condition will depend on future developments, which remain highly uncertain and cannot be predicted with confidence, such as the duration of the COVID-19 pandemic, new information that may emerge concerning the severity of COVID-19 and the effectiveness of actions taken to contain the COVID-19 pandemic or treat its impact, among others.
-While some states and jurisdictions have started to rollback stay-at-home and quarantine orders and reopened in phases, it is difficult to predict what the lasting impact of the COVID-19 pandemic will be, and if the Company or any of the third parties with whom it engages were to experience additional shutdowns or other prolonged business disruptions, the Company's ability to conduct its business in the manner and on the timelines presently planned could have a material adverse impact on the Company's business, results of operation and financial condition.
-In addition, a recurrence of COVID-19 cases could cause other widespread or more severe impacts depending on where infection rates are highest.
-The Company will continue to monitor developments as it deals with the disruptions and uncertainties relating to the COVID-19 pandemic.
+However, the extent to which COVID-19 ultimately impacts the Company's business, results of operations or financial condition will depend on future developments, which remain highly uncertain and cannot be predicted with confidence, such as the duration of the COVID-19 pandemic, new information that may emerge concerning the severity of COVID-19 and the effectiveness of actions taken to contain the COVID-19 pandemic or treat its impact, including vaccination campaigns, among others.
+Although states have quarantines and similar restrictions in place, the regulations vary on a state by state basis and the effectiveness of the COVID-19 varies, making it difficult to predict what the lasting impact of the COVID-19 pandemic will be.
+If the Company or any of the third parties with whom it engages were to experience additional shutdowns or other prolonged business disruptions, the Company's business, results of operation and financial condition.
+In addition, a recurrence of COVID-19 cases could have a material adverse impact on the COVID-19 pandemic will be.
+If the Company or any of the third parties with whom it engages were to experience additional shutdowns or other prolonged business disruptions, the Company's ability to conduct its business in the manner and on the timelines presently planned co